-Possible solutions for the trailhead could include physical improvements, such as site planning and engineering, as well as educational measures and enforcement strategies.
-While numerous solutions could address the issues at Pololū, those outlined below align with the community's vision for Pololū while addressing the previously identified issues (Figure 11).
-This section describes individual concepts that are then integrated into three different alternatives presented in the subsequent section.
-Additionally, solutions that were extensively considered but are not recommended at this time are also presented, as certain elements of these solutions may warrant future consideration.
-A review of visitor control measures implemented at other popular visitor destinations is provided in Appendix C.
+This section describes individual concepts that are then integrated into a proposed scenario presented in the subsequent section.
+Additionally, solutions that were extensively considered as part of this planning process but are not recommended at this time are also presented, as certain elements of these solutions may warrant future consideration.
+A review of visitor control measures implemented at other popular visitor destinations is provided in Appendix D.